Draeken/articles/js/04BuildOurOwnUILibReact/design-system.md

 ## Animations

 fast, 1-time (2-time is retro-futurist).
 When focusing on a new component, it moves and expand to the center, if it was displayed in the previous screen.
 Same thing applies for related elements.
-Previous elements not needed anymore are disarded by being pushed away.
+Previous elements not needed anymore are discarded by being pushed away.
  - step-in: move from bottom to base, scale from min to base
  - step-out: move from base to edge, fade out reverse the direction when unfocus (or when returning to a previous state).